podsvirov/protobuf/cmake/README.md

 You need reconfigure protobuf with flag `-Dprotobuf_WITH_ZLIB=ON` when invoking cmake.

-Note that if you have compiled ZLIB youself, as stated above, further disable the option `-Dprotobuf_MSVC_STATIC_RUNTIME=OFF`.
+Note that if you have compiled ZLIB yourself, as stated above, further disable the option `-Dprotobuf_MSVC_STATIC_RUNTIME=OFF`.

 If it reports NOTFOUND for zlib_include or zlib_lib, you might haven't put